wp-plugins/wp-ultimate-csv-importer/Readme.txt

 1. Admin settings for Wp Ultimate CSV Importer Plugin .
 2. Admin settings for Import Data and Header Mapping configutration to import data's from a csv file.

 == Changelog ==

 1.0.0		Initial release version.
 Tested and found works well without any issues.

 1.0.1		Added features to import multiple tags and categories with different delimiters.

+1.0.2		- Bug fixed to recognize the trimmed trailing space in the CSV file
+	        - Added validation for the duplicate field mapping.

 == Upgrade Notice ==

 v1.0.0		Initial release of plugin.

 v1.0.1		Added features to import multiple tags and categories with different delimiters.

+v1.0.2		This version have important bug fixes and newly added features.
+Must upgrade immediately.

 == Frequently Asked Questions ==